 Inheritance Tax Checklist: Know Before You Sell

 So, if we’re not talking about estate taxes, what are we talking about when we say ‘inheritance taxes?’
 We’re talking about various types of income taxes owed on inherited assets.
-The new tax law has nothing to do with how to navigate this separate issue.

 Tax laws are complex.
 If you expect to receive an inheritance, this might be the perfect time to start searching for a qualified professional who can help you decide what to do based on your situation and future goals.

 If you like our common-sense style, subscribe to our monthly newsletter, Financial Sense, where you’ll hear about free upcoming online classes, podcasts, and get more great information on aligning your finances for retirement.